dynamiquet/Project-SAND/README.md

 2. Bloater: Long Methods
     - Although not in our submitted "front-end" tagged commit, later commits introduced many javascript functions like initmap() which created a unique GoogleMaps map centered on the user's location.
 The problem with functions like initmap() and many more javascripts functions following it, was that they were too long!
     - To fix this, we split these bloated functions into several smaller one-dimensional functions that did one job well.
-    - For example, initmap(), would become a combination of more descriptive functions like getCurrentLocation(), getUserCounty(), setMapInfoWindow(), etc. that are smaller in size and focus on a one-layer abstraction
+    - For example, initmap(), would become a combination of more descriptive functions like getCurrentLocation(), getUserCounty(), setMapInfoWindow(), etc. that are smaller in size and focus on a one-layer abstraction.
+This map example is found in the javascript file script.js

 ## Front-End Design Improvements